Ukrainian-History/autoBWF/README.md

 This code is not currently usable.

 Requires Python 3, PyQt 4.8, and the FADGI BWFMetaEdit CLI.
-It assumes that "bwfmetaedit" is in the current PATH.
+It assumes that "bwfmetaedit" executable is in the current PATH.